AlexHolly/godot-http/README.md

+##Response

-#Response is a Dictionary and contains the following fields
+The response is a Dictionary and contains the following fields.

 	response["code"]

 	response["headers"]

 	response["body"]

+##Body

-#The body is automatically transformed to an var there are 3 types supported as default
+The body is automatically transformed to an var.
+Following types are supported as default

 	"application/json" - A Json String, will return a Dictionary "text/plain" - Simple text, will return a String